c4ristian/collatz/notebooks/components.md

 b.) beta_i = 1 + 1/(k*xi)
 c.) alpha_i

-The alphas of the sequence are compared with a predicted alphas values.
+The alphas of the sequence are compared with predicted values.
 """

 # Imports